VirusTLNR/LethalIntelligence/README.md

 - TestAccount666 for the signal translator code from AutomaticSignals.
 - MattyMatty for the LobbyCompatibility softdependency class.
 - Kite (on discord) for the Masked joining/leaving terminal fixes.
+- WhiteSpike (on discord) for help and suggestions regarding the breaker box.